Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

 \end{theorem}

-Parts (a)--(c) of theorem~\ref{t:bk} tell us that $\lL_\Phi^p < 0$ is both necessary and sufficient for a unique Markov solution with finite $p$-th moment to exist, and, moreover, that existence itself fails (rather than uniqueness) when $\lL_\Phi^p \geq 0$.
-Condition (d) is valuable from an applied perspective because it shows that if iteration with $T$ does converge from some starting point, then the limit is necessarily a Markov solution, and also the only Markov solution in $\hH_p$.
-Part (e) provides a globally convergent algorithm for computing the unique equilibrium whenever $\lL_\Phi^p < 0$ holds.
-The representation in \eqref{eq:fsg} states that, when the solution exists, it equals the infinite sum of discounted payoffs.

-The successive approximations method for computing the solution offered in (e) of theorem~\ref{t:bk} should be compared with other methods for solving asset pricing models, such as perturbations and projections.
-A comprehensive discussion of computational techniques for asset pricing models is given in \cite{pohl2018higher}, with the results generally favorable to projections.
-The successive approximations algorithm from theorem~\ref{t:bk} can be thought of either as a robust alternative or complementary in the following sense: While projection methods are fast, they almost always require tuning, as output can be sensitive to both the choice of basis functions and the solver used for the associated nonlinear equations.
+The $p$ in conditions (a)--(d) is from Assumption~\ref{a:co}.
+Condition (b) is valuable from an applied perspective, since it shows that if iteration with $T$ converges from some starting point, then the limit is necessarily a Markov solution, and, in fact is the only Markov solution in $\hH_p$.
+Part (d) shows that successive approximations is globally convergent whenever $\lL_\Phi^p < 0$.\footnote{Successive approximations can be compared with other methods for solving asset pricing models, such as perturbations and projections (see, e.g., \cite{pohl2018higher}).
+Successive approximations can be thought of either as a robust alternative or complementary in the following sense: While projection methods are fast, they almost always require tuning, as output can be sensitive to both the choice of basis functions and the solver used for the associated nonlinear equations.
 In such cases, the globally convergent successive approximations method can be employed to first compute the solution.
-Projection methods can then be tuned until they reliably reproduce it.
+Projection methods can then be tuned until they reliably reproduce it.}